 A newspaper article from 1974 while the Kingdome was still under construction

 Kingdome against the Seattle Skyline, c.
 1981

 Photo Courtesy of Seattle Municipal Archives

-The team won first in their division in 1988 after which they had a rocky streak and some financial burps until 1997 when Paul Allen, co-founder of Microsoft purchased the team.
+The team placed first in their division in 1988 after which they had a rocky streak and some financial hiccups until 1997 when Paul Allen, co-founder of Microsoft purchased the team.
 Shortly after, Mike Holmgren was hired as the head coach.
 He stayed with the Seahawks for 10 consecutive seasons and led them to their second division title.

 Coach Mike Holmgren started with the Seahawks in 1999 and led them to a second division title.

 In 1998, another awesome thing happened—Blitz officially became the mascot of the team.
 Right before the 2005 season, an augur hawk named Taima would lead the team out of the tunnel.
 What a smart bird!